 Mr. Cedrone’s main role at the Nanotechnology Characterization Laboratory is assessing nanoparticle effects on immune cell function by conducting in vitro and in vivo cell-based immune assays.

-Mr. Cedrone brings a wealth of experience in cell and tissue culture from his previous employment at the Cell Biology Program of the American Type Culture Collection (ATCC) in Manassas, Virginia.
-His duties at the ATCC included cell line authentication for the Cell Biology Collection, production of cell line banks and DNA products for various contracts; he was also responsible for providing flow cytometry services for different product development and research projects.
+Mr. Cedrone brings a wealth of experience in cell and tissue culture from his previous employment at the cell biology program of the American Type Culture Collection in Manassas, Virginia.
+His duties included cell line authentication for the cell biology collection and production of cell line banks and DNA products for various contracts.
+He was also responsible for providing flow cytometry services for different product development and research projects.